$143.32 Million in Sales Expected for NovoCure Limited (NASDAQ:NVCR) This Quarter

-Wall Street analysts predict that NovoCure Limited (NASDAQ:NVCR) will post $143.32 million in sales for the current fiscal quarter, according to Zacks.
-Six analysts have made estimates for NovoCure’s earnings.
-The highest sales estimate is $149.60 million and the lowest is $139.50 million.
-NovoCure posted sales of $132.66 million in the same quarter last year, which would indicate a positive year over year growth rate of 8%.
-The firm is scheduled to announce its next earnings report before the market opens on Thursday, October 28th.
+Wall Street brokerages expect NovoCure Limited (NASDAQ:NVCR) to report sales of $143.32 million for the current fiscal quarter, Zacks Investment Research reports.
+Six analysts have made estimates for NovoCure’s earnings, with the lowest sales estimate coming in at $139.50 million and the highest estimate coming in at $149.60 million.
+NovoCure posted sales of $132.66 million in the same quarter last year, which would indicate a positive year-over-year growth rate of 8%.
+The firm is expected to issue its next earnings results before the market opens on Thursday, October 28th.

-According to Zacks, analysts expect that NovoCure will report full year sales of $562.02 million for the current year, with estimates ranging from $552.70 million to $576.30 million.
-For the next year, analysts forecast that the company will post sales of $638.17 million, with estimates ranging from $630.90 million to $646.98 million.
-Zacks’ sales averages are a mean average based on a survey of analysts that that provide coverage for NovoCure.
+According to Zacks, analysts expect that NovoCure will report full-year sales of $562.02 million for the current fiscal year, with estimates ranging from $552.70 million to $576.30 million.
+For the next year, analysts forecast that the business will post sales of $638.17 million, with estimates ranging from $630.90 million to $646.98 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of research analysts that that provide coverage for NovoCure.

-NovoCure (NASDAQ:NVCR) last announced its quarterly earnings results on Thursday, July 29th.
-The medical equipment provider reported ($0.14) EPS for the quarter, missing the Zacks’ consensus estimate of $0.02 by ($0.16).
-NovoCure had a negative net margin of 0.84% and a negative return on equity of 1.18%.
-The firm had revenue of $133.52 million during the quarter, compared to the consensus estimate of $141.50 million.
+NovoCure (NASDAQ:NVCR) last posted its earnings results on Thursday, July 29th.
+The medical equipment provider reported ($0.14) earnings per share for the quarter, missing analysts’ consensus estimates of $0.02 by ($0.16).
+The company had revenue of $133.52 million for the quarter, compared to analysts’ expectations of $141.50 million.
+NovoCure had a negative return on equity of 1.18% and a negative net margin of 0.84%.

-In related news, insider Pritesh Shah sold 2,063 shares of the firm’s stock in a transaction dated Wednesday, August 4th.
-The shares were sold at an average price of $148.71, for a total value of $306,788.73.
-Following the transaction, the insider now owns 74,169 shares of the company’s stock, valued at approximately $11,029,671.99.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, insider Ely Benaim sold 651 shares of the firm’s stock in a transaction dated Friday, July 30th.
-The shares were sold at an average price of $158.96, for a total transaction of $103,482.96.
+In other news, COO Wilhelmus Cm Groenhuysen sold 181 shares of the firm’s stock in a transaction dated Thursday, September 2nd.
+The stock was sold at an average price of $138.23, for a total transaction of $25,019.63.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, CFO Ashley Cordova sold 26,624 shares of the firm’s stock in a transaction dated Thursday, August 12th.
+The shares were sold at an average price of $140.94, for a total value of $3,752,386.56.
+Following the sale, the chief financial officer now owns 45,993 shares in the company, valued at $6,482,253.42.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 31,457 shares of company stock valued at $4,462,051.
-5.07% of the stock is currently owned by company insiders.
+Insiders have sold a total of 31,457 shares of company stock worth $4,462,051 over the last ninety days.
+5.07% of the stock is owned by insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Northwestern Mutual Wealth Management Co. bought a new position in shares of NovoCure during the 2nd quarter worth approximately $32,000.
-Quadrant Capital Group LLC lifted its position in shares of NovoCure by 104.2% during the 2nd quarter.
-Quadrant Capital Group LLC now owns 147 shares of the medical equipment provider’s stock worth $33,000 after buying an additional 75 shares in the last quarter.
-Tradition Wealth Management LLC bought a new position in shares of NovoCure during the 2nd quarter worth approximately $34,000.
-Harvest Fund Management Co.
-Ltd bought a new position in shares of NovoCure during the 2nd quarter worth approximately $29,000.
-Finally, Parallel Advisors LLC lifted its position in shares of NovoCure by 133.8% during the 2nd quarter.
-Parallel Advisors LLC now owns 159 shares of the medical equipment provider’s stock worth $35,000 after buying an additional 91 shares in the last quarter.
-74.09% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds have recently bought and sold shares of the stock.
+State of Alaska Department of Revenue boosted its holdings in NovoCure by 29.3% in the 3rd quarter.
+State of Alaska Department of Revenue now owns 1,623 shares of the medical equipment provider’s stock worth $188,000 after buying an additional 368 shares during the last quarter.
+Virtu Financial LLC boosted its holdings in NovoCure by 77.2% in the 2nd quarter.
+Virtu Financial LLC now owns 5,846 shares of the medical equipment provider’s stock worth $1,297,000 after buying an additional 2,547 shares during the last quarter.
+Parametric Portfolio Associates LLC boosted its holdings in NovoCure by 49.7% in the 2nd quarter.
+Parametric Portfolio Associates LLC now owns 102,269 shares of the medical equipment provider’s stock worth $22,685,000 after buying an additional 33,950 shares during the last quarter.
+Sawtooth Solutions LLC acquired a new stake in NovoCure in the 2nd quarter worth about $276,000.
+Finally, 1832 Asset Management L.P. acquired a new stake in NovoCure in the 2nd quarter worth about $8,895,000.
+Institutional investors own 74.09% of the company’s stock.

 About NovoCure